 Invite Kids to Create Rainbow Yarn Art

 - Demonstrate how to soak a strand of yarn in the glue and water mixture and then place onto Little White Arch.

 - Use the wet rag to wipe up any glue drips before they dry.

 My daughter loved making rainbow yarn art as much as she enjoyed this book.
 She squealed with delight when she saw little white arch drawn upon the paper.

-I demonstrated how to dip a strand of yarn into the glue and water mixture and place it onto the paper and then invited her to give it a try.
+I demonstrated how to dip a strand of yarn into the glue and water mixture and place it on the paper to make a rainbow.
+Then invited her to give it a try.
 She loved it!

-DIY rainbow yarn art project is a great art project and fine motor activity for kids preschool age and up.
-This easy book activity idea was inspired by the children’s story “My Color Is Rainbow.”
-This fun craft will help kids learn their colors and strengthen the hand in preparation for writing.
+This book inspired rainbow yarn art project is a great art project and fine motor activity for kids preschool age and up.
+A fun craft that can also help kids learn their colors and strengthen the hand in preparation for writing.